How to create a new IOC

 git clone https://gitlab.fhi.mpg.de/epics-tools/epics-edge-setup.git

-Then run the python installer with
+Then run the Python installer with

 sudo python3 debian-setup.py